How To Start A Computer Repair Business

 Approximate Minimum Startup Cost:

-Entrepreneur Magazine estimates that startup can range between $2,000 USD and 10,000 USD; however, if you already have an updated computer and laptop, and basic equipment, these expenses may be less.
+Entrepreneur Magazine estimates that startup can range between $2,000 to $10,000.
+However, if you already have an a lot of the equipment and planning to start from home, these expenses may be less.

 - Diagnostic tools and testers